Kennedy-Lugar Youth Exchange & Study (YES)

 Please send PART I and PART II of the application to USAinJOExchanges@state.gov.
 (You can include your answers for PART II in the body of the email that you send to us.)

-Part 1: All writing samples must be in English with 12-point font and one-inch margins all around.
+Part 1: All writing samples must be in English in .pdf, .doc, or .docx file format, with 12-point font and one-inch margins all around.

 (1) A brief response (no longer than 300 words) to the following: